abrahammaciasmarin/combat-analisys-system/docs/Infra/Architecture.md

 # Architecture Diagram

-This diagram represents the complete flow of the system Combat Analysis, from uploading the video until the visualization of suggested tactics.
+This diagram represents the complete flow of the Combat Analysis system, from uploading the video until the visualization of suggested tactics.

 ![Architecture Diagram](Combat_Analysis_System_Architecture.png)